Prateeksri1308/Rock-Paper-Scissors-Game/README.md

 Rock Paper Scissors Game 🎮 with exiciting Tournament feature.

-A simple and interactive **Tic Tac Toe** game built using **HTML, CSS, and JavaScript**.
+A simple and interactive **Rock Paper Scissors** game built using **HTML, CSS, and JavaScript**.
 Play as X or O against a friend — complete with win detection, UI feedback, and reset functionality!

 ## 🚀 Features